Jrocks1561/ASIGNMEMT2FIXED/README.md

-Here is part 1 and part 2 of assignment two
+Here is part 1 and part 2 of assignment two.
+Assignmentpart1 is the outputs of the first part and assignmnetpart2 is the outputs of part two.
+For part one it is easy to use with a menu thatwill let you choose what you want to do.
+Same goes for part 2, the only yhing about part two is when pushing you have to do them in serpate actions.